neo-project/docs/tutorial/en-us/7-consensus/3-PBFT_and_DBFT.md

 ### One-block finality

 One block finality offers significant advantages for real-world applications.
 For example, end users, merchants, and exchanges can be confident that their transactions were definitively processed and settled, with no chance for them to be reverted.
-While the NEO blockchain has been designed for hosting Decentralized Applications (DApps), it is noteworthy that persisting SC transactions, which involves State Machine Replication (SMR) and is the core functionality of several DApps, poses a unique set of challenges.
+While the Neo blockchain has been designed for hosting Decentralized Applications (DApps), it is noteworthy that persisting SC transactions, which involves State Machine Replication (SMR) and is the core functionality of several DApps, poses a unique set of challenges.
 Maintaining block finality is a difficult task, as consensus nodes may not expose and reveal the information of duplicated blocks.
 Due to this, block signatures should be only provided when the majority of consensus nodes are already in an agreement.

 This problem has been called as the **indefatigable miners problem** (defined below):